 Maintaining strength and independence is important at every age.
-For Anthony Byers, director of The Becoming Center, motivating older adults to improve their physical activity with proper exercise and nutrition is not just how he helps individuals enhance their overall well-being, it’s what fuels his passion for the work he does every day.
-He’s sharing his best full-body exercises for older adults to improve their strength and live life healthfully.
+Director of The Becoming Center, Anthony Byers, motivates individuals to improve their physical activity with proper exercise and nutrition.
+Today, he shares his best full-body exercises to improve strength and live life healthfully.

-At The Becoming Center, there is a real sense of community.
+At The Becoming Center, we provide a real sense of community.
 There is no judgment here, and members feel inspired to become the best version of themselves.

-Professionally trained exercise physiologists and nutrition counselors offer members at The Becoming Center personalized wellness programs and nutrition plans to help them reach their health and fitness goals in a safe and effective manner.
-“Safety is a top priority here,” says Anthony, “we meet you wherever you are in your fitness journey, and create a plan that works for you to enhance every member’s quality of life and overall well-being.”
+Members at The Becoming Center have access to professionally trained exercise physiologists and nutrition counselors who offer a wide variety of personalized wellness programs and nutrition plans to help them reach their health and fitness goals in a safe and effective manner.
+“Safety is a top priority here,” says Anthony.
+“We meet members wherever they are in their fitness journey, and create a plan that works for them to enhance their overall quality of life and well-being.”

 Anthony’s Tips for Safe and Effective Full Body Exercises